chelseasfund/chelseasfund.org/_pages/home.md

-If you have any questions, are ready to ask for assistance (ideally, review the page on [financial assistance](/financial) first), or feel you just need to speak to someone directly, **call us at
+If you have any questions, are ready to ask for assistance (ideally, review the page on [financial assistance](/financial) first), or feel you just need to speak to someone directly, **call or text us at
 {{site.author.phone }}**.
 If we don't answer, please leave a message.
 We will get back to you within 1 business day.